jina-ai/discoart/README.md

 DISCOART_CACHE_DIR='path/to/your-cache-dir' # use a custom cache directory for models and downloads DISCOART_DISABLE_REMOTE_MODELS='1' # disable the listing of diffusion models on Github, remote diffusion models allows user to use latest models without updating the codebase.
-DISCOART_REMOTE_MODELS_URL='https://yourdomain/models.yml' # use a custom remote URL for fetching models list
+DISCOART_REMOTE_MODELS_URL='https://yourdomain/models.yml' # use a custom remote URL for fetching models list DISCOART_CHECK_MODEL_SHA='1' # check if the local model SHA matches the remote model SHA
 ```

 ## CLI